 - a) Designate authorized personnel pursuant to section 103(a) of the Testing Integrity Act (DC Code § 38-771.03(a)), including LEA test integrity coordinator(s), school test monitors, LEA or school technology coordinators, and LEA or school special education coordinators (as applicable); - i.
-LEAs may choose to identify one LEA test integrity coordinator for all assessments or may choose to identify one LEA test integrity coordinator for the general assessments, one LEA test integrity coordinator for the alternate assessments, and/or one LEA test integrity coordinator for the ACCESS for ELLs 2.0 assessment.

-- b) In addition to the authorized personnel listed above, the LEA may also designate Test Administrator, and Proctors who will facilitate and/or assist in the facilitation of the statewide assessment. - i.
-The LEA-designated school test monitor may identify and designate the school-based authorized personnel roles (test administrators, proctors) upon LEA approval. - c) Detailed descriptions of all authorized personnel can be found in Section VI of these guidelines.
+LEAs may choose to identify one LEA test integrity coordinator for all assessments or may choose to identify one LEA test integrity coordinator for the general content assessments (DC CAPE), one LEA test integrity coordinator for the alternate content assessments (MSAA/DLM), and/or one LEA test integrity coordinator for the ACCESS for ELLs/WIDA Alternate ACCESS assessments. - b) In addition to the authorized personnel listed above, the LEA may also designate test administrators and proctors who will facilitate and/or assist in the facilitation of the statewide assessment. - i.
+The LEA-designated school test monitor may identify and designate the school-based authorized personnel roles (test administrators, proctors) upon LEA approval. - c) If an LEA has students attending a nonpublic school, the LEA is also responsible for ensuring that there is a nonpublic school test coordinator and associated test administrator(s) and proctor(s) as appropriate. - d) Detailed descriptions of all authorized personnel can be found in Section VI of these guidelines.